matthieusaussaye/matthieusaussaye.github.io/tabs/links.md

 page_data:
   main:
     header: "My projects & learnings"
-    info: "CEO of sigmapulse.ch, the data science agency for ambitious companies which aim for operational excellence, I share here my learnings in from my passion for Data Science and entrepreneurship."
+    info: "CEO of sigmapulse.ch, the data science agency for ambitious companies which aim for operational excellence, I share here my learnings from my passion for Data Science and entrepreneurship."

   # To change order of the Categories, simply change order. (you don't need to change list order.)
   category: